Arshpreet07/File_compressor/README.md

 ## Motivation Behind the Project
 This project was born from a desire to dive deep into data compression techniques and understand how real-world encoders work at the bit level.
 Huffman coding offered a powerful yet intuitive entry point into compression algorithms.
-Beyond academics, this tool offers a foundation to explore more advanced concepts such as adaptive Huffman, LZW compression, or even integrating into custom archivers.
-It also serves as a clean example of working with binary files, memory safety, and low-level C++.
+Beyond academics, this tool lays a strong foundation for exploring more advanced compression techniques in the future and serves as a clean example of working with binary files, memory safety, and low-level C++.